iegik/test-domprog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.

+Project was created to test the knowledge of the candidate for the position of Frontend Developer at Domprog.
+For further information, please refer to the [TASKS](TASKS.md) file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.